luccorreaa/mini-blockchain/README.md

      tx1       tx2       tx3       tx4
 ```

 Each leaf is the SHA-256 of a transaction's `sender + receiver + amount`.
-Pairs are concatenated and hashed level by level until one hash remains — the Merkle Root.
+Pairs are concatenated and hashed level by level until one hash remains.
 If a level has an odd number of nodes, the last one is duplicated.

-The Merkle Root is used in both `calcular_hash` and `firmar`, ensuring that any change to any transaction invalidates both the block hash and the block signature.
+The Merkle Root is used in both `calcular_hash` and `firmar`, ensuring any change to any transaction invalidates both the block hash and the block signature.

 ### Proof of Work

-Mining increments the block's `nonce` field and recalculates the SHA-256 hash until it starts with `difficulty` zero characters:

 ```
 target = "0".repeat(difficulty)   // e.g. "00" for difficulty 2
 loop:
     nonce += 1
     hash   = SHA-256(index + merkle_root + prev_hash + timestamp + nonce)
 until hash.starts_with(target)
 ```

 Difficulty is stored in the `Blockchain` struct and defaults to `2`.
-In the API server, the heavy PoW loop runs inside `tokio::task::spawn_blocking` so it never blocks the async runtime.
+In the API server, the PoW loop runs inside `tokio::task::spawn_blocking` so it never blocks the async runtime.

 ### Mempool & Transaction lifecycle